SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 ### Usage Details by Category

 * **Usage Details.** Shows graphs that represent detail usage of Sumo Credits by ingest, storage, or any type of data service utilized from the start of the contract period.
-* **Usage Categories** Table displaying the credits used, % of credits used, and units by usage categories, ingest type and promotional credits usage.
+* **Usage Categories**.
+Table displaying the credits used, % of credits used, and units by usage categories, ingest type and promotional credits usage.

 ### Promotional Credits